Auto Enrolment Explained

 BlueSky have compiled the following step by step guide to help you simplify the process and ensure that you are fully compliant by your Staging Date.

-You must ensure that you comply with your Auto Enrolment duties even if you currently operate the BlueSky Pension Scheme or another scheme.
+You must ensure that you comply with your Auto Enrolment duties even if you currently operate TBPS or another scheme.

 Know your staging date